lyz-code/blue-book/docs/coding/python/python_snippets.md

         install.run(self)
         print(getoutput("pip install git+git://github.com/lyz-code/deepdiff@master"))

-setup(
-    cmdclass={'install': PostInstall}
-)
+setup(cmdclass={"install": PostInstall})
 ```

-!!! warning "It may not work!"
-    Last time I used this solution, when I added the library on a `setup.py` the
+Warning: It may not work!
+Last time I used this solution, when I added the
-    direct dependencies weren't installed :S
+library on a `setup.py` the direct dependencies weren't installed :S

 # Check or test directories and files